Code-Institute-Submissions/Malrhis-project3/README.md

   - In order to handle this, each flag was picked out to check if it was truly related to `Jinja2` or was an actual error
   - Post code fix Response from Nu Html Checker: `"Document checking completed.
 No errors or warnings to show."`

+## 12.2 PEP8 Style guide for Python
+All code in `app.py` complies with `PEP8` [Style guide](https://www.python.org/dev/peps/pep-0008/)

+This is ensured by making sure no callouts from gitpod python linter are present in `app.py` and that no lines of code in `app.py` exceed 79 Characters

 ## 12.2 Testing and Bug Fixes (Test Case Table)

 | # |Type| Test       | Result           | Fix/Expected Result  |